-- Due to the fact that life expectancy is increasing and the baby boomer generation is aging, Alzheimer’s disease is becoming more common
+- Alzheimer’s disease is becoming more common as life expectancy is increasing and the baby boomer generation is aging.

 - There are several risk factors for Alzheimer’s disease such as age, genetics, gender, etc.